d/orca-notes/RefPtr.md

 }
 ```

-We have 486 occurrences of `Release()` called on a member variable from destructors in ORCA.
+We have 486 occurrences of `Release()` called on a field (non-static member variable) from destructors in ORCA.
 Often enough, ORCA also does a variant

 ```patch